On the Representation Collapse of Sparse Mixture of Experts

 Given two loads $\vl_1$ and $\vl_2$ from two runs with different seeds, the similarity between $\vl_1$ and $\vl_2$ is defined as the Pearson correlation coefficient (PCC) between them, which is denoted as $\rho_{\vl_1,\vl_2}$.
 Here PCC only serves as a similarity metric rather than measuring linear correlation between variables.
 By extending it to $m$ runs with different seeds for each run, we define the inter-run consistency as the average of correlation matrix $ \text{IC} = \sum_{i,j \in \{1\dots m\}} \rho_{\vl_i,\vl_j} / m^2$.

-We fine-tune \our{} and \basline{} models on XNLI for $12$ runs separately, and compute the inter-run consistency for every $100$ mini-batches, i.e., the expert loads are accumulated for $100$ steps.
-Figure~\ref{fig:rc} illustrates the inter-run consistency. \our{} shows substantially better inter-run consistency than \basline{}.
-The curve of \our{} means that the models have various routing behaviors at the beginning of the fine-tuning but finally converge to almost the same routing behaviors.
+We fine-tune \our{} and SMoE baseline models on XNLI for $12$ runs separately.
+Then we compute the inter-run consistency for every $100$ mini-batches, i.e., the expert loads are accumulated for $100$ steps.
+Figure~\ref{fig:rc} illustrates the inter-run consistency.
+The SMoE baseline converges toward different routing solutions across multiple runs of fine-tuning, even though the only difference between runs is the random seed.
+In comparison, \our{} obtains substantially better inter-run consistency than the SMoE baseline.
+The curve of \our{} indicates that the models have various routing behaviors at the beginning of the fine-tuning, but finally converge to almost the same routing behaviors.